Linguapress.com home Guide to England (in French) English grammar pages Travel guide to France Self catering accommodation in France

 There are other problems too.
 The Original Mormons were all white, and the Book of Mormon refers to the Latter Day Saints as having "white" skin.
 However, in an attempt to refute accusations of racism and to justify their activities on other continents, the Book of Mormon has recently been rephrased.

 Among the Mormons' most controversial activity is their practice of retroactively baptizing non-Mormons who have died.
-Millions of people have thus been posthumously baptist into the Mormon church, without their knowledge or consent!
+Millions of people have thus been posthumously baptised into the Mormon church, without their knowledge or consent!
 To allow baptism of the right people, Mormons have the world's biggest genealogical data bank, kept in a nuclear fallout shelter in the heart of a mountain near Salt Lake.
 The bank contains records compiled from archives in America and all over Europe.
-According to the Mormons, only those who have been baptist into the Mormon church will be saved on the Day of Judgment.
+According to the Mormons, only those who have been baptised into the Mormon church will be saved on the Day of Judgment.

 Finally, as for polygamy, that other interesting aspect of the Mormon religion, it was officially banned over 100 years ago.
 Nevertheless, there are still Mormon men who live with several wives - or concubines.
 In 2001, after a trial that made national news in the USA, a Mormon man was sent to prison for having three wives.